 We work with several community organizations and partners to help meet the needs of our families.
 Here are several of the resources that we utilize and refer families to throughout the year:

 - A Precious Child: Provides clothing and other household goods for families.

-- Arvada Community Food Bank: Provides food pantry assistance to local families 12 times per year.
+- Community Table: Provides food pantry assistance to local families 12 times per year.
 Must live in their service area to qualify.
 Also provides educational programming, GED assistance, and emergency food assistance.

 - Child Care Assistance Program (CCAP): Provides financial assistance to eligible, low-income families who need child care benefits for children from birth to age 12 or children with additional care needs under the age of 19.

 - Developmental Disabilities Resource Center (DDRC): Provides resources and person-centered service coordination for children and adults with developmental disabilities in Jefferson, Clear Creek, Gilpin and Summit counties in Colorado.
 Also provides a full range of in-home supports, independent and supported home settings, and vocational and employment services to children, adults, and adults with developmental disabilities.